System Dynamics is the Best Way to Avoid Harming Your Business

 The same applies to business models you devise to restore or enhance the health of your company.
 You administer a dose of your prescribed business remedy and, hopefully, it’s efficacious.
 But then there are the side effects.
 The bolder or more sweeping the remedy, the stronger and more unpleasant the side effects.

 System dynamics enables you to figure out for your business’s health the best medicine and optimal dose.
 That’s because, again, everything is connected.
-And system dynamics provides a formulary for addressing each ailment and its proposed treatment in an holistic manner.
+And system dynamics provides a formula for addressing each ailment and its proposed treatment in a holistic manner.

-Getting the team members to understand their place in and contribution to feedback loops is crucial because it permits identification of weak performers while also encouraging everyone to become more supportive of those who for whatever reason aren’t daily bringing with them their A-game.
+Getting the team members to understand their place in and contribution to feedback loops is crucial because it identifies weak performers while also encouraging everyone to become more supportive of teammates who may be lagging behind.

 Now, a word of caution.
-The process of creating models with the aid of system dynamics methodology compares smartly to the process of making sausage—in a word, it’s messy.
-Not always, but enough so that you’ll probably want to wear latex gloves and an apron, metaphorically speaking.
+The process of creating models with the aid of system dynamics methodology is like making sausage—in a word, it’s messy.
+Not always, but enough so that you’ll probably want to wear latex gloves and an apron… metaphorically speaking.

 The purpose of this exercise is twofold.
 First, to develop potential solutions.
-Second, to get out in front of the unintended consequences—that is, to anticipate how implementing an idea to make things better could cause the opposite to result.
+Second, to get out in front of the unintended consequences—that is, to anticipate how implementing an idea to make things better could cause the opposite.

 Notice that I haven’t used the term “brainstorm” in relation to this ideation process.
-There’s a reason I have eschewed it.
+There’s a reason.
 I don’t believe brainstorming is productive in the context of system dynamics modeling.
 Here’s why.

 When a group of people sit down to brainstorm, their minds tend to be less than fully focused on coming up with the best ideas.
 They tend to be more focused on producing the most palatable ideas, the ones that will make the group happy rather than the ones that will make the company healthy.

-Then, I reconvene them as a group to share their independently arrived-at solutions and anticipated consequences of same.
+Then, I reconvene the group to share their independent solutions and anticipated consequences.
 However, it’s not actually the group they’re sharing those with.
 It is in fact me, the decision-making leader who wants and needs their input.

 Once you’ve collected the ideas from your team, you’re ready to develop a solution hypothesis.
-To illustrate how this step might unfold, let’s revisit the revenue-boosting solution mentioned earlier about offering a 20 percent bonus to each rep who sells 100 units in a defined 30-day period.
+To illustrate how this step might unfold, let’s revisit the revenue-boosting solution mentioned earlier: a 20 percent bonus to each rep who sells 100 units in a defined 30-day period.

-Has your model anticipated all the possible side effects, all the ways things could go wrong or could set off an unwelcome chain reaction?
-There’s only one way to know and that is to conduct confined, safe-environment experiments with it.
+Has your model anticipated all the possible side effects?
+Do you know all the ways things could go wrong, or all the possible unwelcome chain reactions?
+There’s only one way to know without danger to your company: conduct confined, safe-environment experiments.